 Improved metabolism and body composition:

-In addition to the benefits on your physical health, physical activity have positive effects on your medical and mental health.
+In addition to the benefits of your physical health, physical activity has positive effects on your medical and mental health.

 Lack of physical activity is the main influencing risk factor for coronary heart disease, the leading cause of death in these countries.